 COMMISSIONER BLAS JAMES G. VITERBO

-He entered the private workforce with the position of Supervising Senior, handling corporate and tax issues, in KPMG Philippines, then affiliated with Laya Mananghaya & Co.
-After two years, he left private practice and joined public service as an entry-level legislative-technical staff lawyer in the senate office of Senator Mar Roxas.
-He rose through the ranks, becoming Chief of the Legislative-Technical Unit, then Deputy Chief of Staff and ultimately, Chief of Staff / Legal Counsel.
+He entered the workforce as a Supervising Senior at KPMG Philippines (then affiliated with Laya Mananghaya & Co.) where he handled corporate and tax matters.
+After two years, he left private work and opted for government service as an entry-level legislative-technical staff lawyer in the office of then Senator Manuel Roxas.
+He rose through the ranks, becoming Chief of the Legislative-Technical Unit, and ultimately, Chief of Staff/Legal Counsel.
 He was also appointed as Legal Counsel of the Senate Committee on Trade and Commerce.

 COMMISSIONER EMILIO B. AQUINO

 Emilio Benito Aquino was appointed as SEC Commissioner by President Rodrigo R. Duterte on December 2, 2016.
 He took his oath before Finance Secretary Carlos G. Dominguez III last December 7, 2016.

 For over a decade, Commissioner Aquino was a practicing CPA-Lawyer based in Western Mindanao.
 He taught commercial law subjects at the law schools of Ateneo del Zamboanga and Western Mindanao State University.

 His present appointment marks his return to the SEC where he rose through the ranks to become the youngest Director of its former Prosecution and Enforcement (PED) and Non-Traditional Securities and Instruments (NTD) Departments.
 He is credited for having issued the most number of Cease and Desist Orders against pyramiding and boiler-room operations of pseudo investment firms.
 He also headed the SEC Davao and Zamboanga Extension Offices where he launched capital market promotion activities as well as relentless enforcement drive against investment scams in the countryside.